Worldwide, over 60 million people have epilepsy.

-Worldwide, over 60 million people have seizures (many in developing countries) making it the most common serious neurological condition in the world.
+Worldwide, over 60 million people have epilepsy (many in developing countries) making it the most common serious neurological condition in the world.
 More than 600,000 people have epilepsy in the UK - that is about one in every 100.

 - Every hour more than three people are diagnosed with epilepsy in the UK